-Could it be that now is not the time to sell?
+If your home isn't selling, it could just be the case that it's not a good time to sell.
 If it's a buyer's market, perhaps you should take your home off the market and wait for inventory to drop.
-When there are fewer homes for a buyer to choose from, your home may be snapped up.
+When there are fewer properties for a buyer to choose from, your home may be snapped up.

-- If you can afford to wait, selling in spring might bring an offer because spring months bring more buyers into the marketplace.
-But if every other home is better than yours, waiting until spring will not help.
+If you can afford to wait, selling in spring might bring an offer because spring months bring more buyers into the marketplace.
+However, if every other home is better than yours, waiting until spring will not help.

-Before you decide to borrow more money, through a refinance of your existing loan or by taking out a second mortgage, first meet with a trusted adviser to discuss your financial situation.
+Before you decide to borrow more money through a refinance of your existing loan or by taking out a second mortgage, first meet with a trusted advisor to discuss your financial situation.
 Don't talk with any real estate professional who has a vested interest in your affairs.
 Speak with a tax accountant or your real estate lawyer.

 Some home sellers have no choice.
 For a variety of reasons, from job promotions to family-related matters, a home seller might be forced to relocate to a new area and leave an existing home behind.

-Even if you can't receive enough rent to cover your mortgage payments, paying a small amount of negative cash flow every month might be easier on the pocketbook than forking over thousands of dollars for a vacant house.
+Even if you can't receive enough rent to cover your mortgage payments, paying a small amount of negative cash flow every month might be easier on your wallet than forking over thousands of dollars for a vacant house.

-Some sellers make a killing through AirBnB.
-If you can rent the home for more by the night, consider it.
+Some sellers make a killing through Airbnb or other short-term rental sites.
+If you can rent out the home for more by the night, consider it.

 Here are a few tips about renting:

-- Hire a reputable real estate management company to screen tenants and hire tradespeople if repairs become necessary.
-You don't want midnight calls from tenants if a toilet leaks.
+If you aren't restricted from renting your residence, it's a good idea to hire a reputable real estate management company that will screen tenants and hire tradespeople if repairs become necessary.
+After all, you don't want midnight calls from tenants if a toilet leaks.

-If you've purchased your home before a market downturn and the market has since tanked, it's possible that you owe more than your home is worth.
+If you've purchased your home before a market downturn and the market has since tanked, you may owe more than your home is worth.
 A real estate agent who specializes in short sales might be able to negotiate with your lender to accept less than your mortgage balance.
-Before you consider doing a short sale, here are a few things you should know:

-- You may owe the IRS taxes on a short sale.
-You may receive a 1099 from the lender for the amount of forgiven debt, but that is considered standard protocol.
-Talk to your accountant about it.
-It might be nothing.
+You may owe the IRS taxes on a short sale.
+You may receive a Form 1099 from the lender for the amount of forgiven debt, but that is considered standard protocol.
+Talk to your accountant about it; it might be nothing.

 You might talk to your real estate agent about doing a lease option purchase versus an outright sale.
 Lease options are appealing to borrowers who, for a variety of reasons, might not be in a position to purchase a home through conventional financing.
 Maybe they can't decide whether to buy or rent.
 Make sure your lawyer reviews all documents before you agree to a lease option.

-- Lease options give a tenant the opportunity to later purchase your home at a predetermined price.
+Lease options give a tenant the opportunity to purchase your home at a predetermined price later.
 For a tenant who is on the fence about buying a home, it lets them live there while deciding whether to buy.

 If your employer is transferring you out of town, you might ask about a guaranteed purchase program.
-Many employers hire relocation companies that offer buy outs for employees.
+Many employers hire relocation companies that offer buyouts for employees.
 You might not even know that your employer has a relocation program if you don't ask.
-This could be free money for you.
+It could be free money for you.

-This option is referred to as a Fire Sale in real estate marketing lingo.
-It means you reduce the price to a rock-bottom value that is attractive to the equity purchasers and cash investors who are always on the hunt for a steal.
+This option is referred to as a "fire sale" in real estate marketing lingo.
+It means reducing the price to a rock-bottom value that is attractive to the equity purchasers and cash investors who are always on the hunt for a steal.
 Anything will sell for the right price.
-Find out what that right price is by slashing it and then strongly consider whether you can live with the results.
+Find out what that right price is by slashing it, and then strongly consider whether you can live with the results.
 Sometimes the benefits outweigh the negatives.

-And every so often, this strategy will result in multiple offers.
-Everybody wants what somebody else wants.
-Even the home that you could not sell previously.
+Every so often, this strategy will result in multiple offers.
+Everybody wants what somebody else wants, even the home that you could not sell previously.